Alge/pydantic-visible-fields/README.md

 `pydantic-visible-fields` provides a simple way to control which fields of your Pydantic models are visible to different user roles.
 It is particularly useful for API responses where you want to return different data depending on the user's role.

+It also provides a `PaginatedResponse` class which makes it easy to generate paginated user responses with automatic conversion of objects to the correct visibility level.
 ### Key Features

 - 🔒 **Field-level visibility control** using a simple decorator